ScooloV/bbpedia/docs/core_rules.md

 **44**

 STANDING UP
-A Prone player can do nothing without firrst standing up.
+A Prone player can do nothing without first standing up.
 A Prone player can stand up when they are activated to perform any action that includes
 movement:

-« The only time a Prone player can stand up is during
+* The only time a Prone player can stand up is during

 their team turn, at the start of their activation.

-« Standing up costs a Prone player three (3) squares of
+* Standing up costs a Prone player three (3) squares of

 their Movement Allowance.

-« If a Prone Player with a Movement Allowance of 2 or
+* If a Prone Player with a Movement Allowance of 2 or

 less (before or after modificcation) wishes to stand up, roll a D6: